Geometry-preserving and interpretable dimension reduction for compositional data: Consistency of the CKDR estimator ( )

 \subsection{Consistency proof: pointwise convergence and uniform gaps}

-We prove our main consistency result in this section.
-Throughout this section, we pick a minimizer $P^\star$ of the population function $T(P)$ on $\cm_{m,d}$, whose existence is guaranteed by the existence of the central compositional subspace $\mathcal{C}_{Y|X}$ and \cref{thm:sdr-population-guarantee} (with \cref{assumption:kernels-and-dimension}).
-We assume that $P^\star$ satisfies $\row(P^\star) = \mathcal{C}_{Y|X}$ using \cref{lemma:1subspace}, and write the global minimum as:
+We now prove our main consistency result.
+Throughout this section, we pick a minimizer $P^\star$ of the population function $T(P)$ on $\cm_{m,d}$, whose existence is guaranteed by the existence of the central compositional subspace $\mathcal{C}_{Y|X}$ and Proposition~\ref{thm:sdr-population-guarantee} (with Assumption~\ref{assumption:kernels-and-dimension}).
+We assume that $P^\star$ satisfies $\row(P^\star) = \mathcal{C}_{Y|X}$ using Lemma~\ref{lemma:1subspace}, and write the global minimum as: